amir-toly/ESIAL-REPLAY/1A/top/tdp3-dichotomie/README.txt

-In this exercise, we will define a recursive function to find an element in a sorted array, using dichotomy.
+In this exercise, we will define a recursive function to find an element in an ascendant array, using dichotomy.